fengyuruhui98/File/write/Daily/癸卯日志/November.md

 ## Daily
 Morning, I wake up at about 8:30am, and then I relex until 9:00am, then I planned to go out, I felt really sad for last night, CHN....
 Then I went ahead Huanghelou, and then I walked to the station, and saw the new building of work place of CHN, then I took the rail way to the Hunaghelou, the rain got much more than it in the morning, Then I finally got there.

+# 22:58 Mon, Nov 6, 2023

+## Cost: ￥77.14 In: None
+>ticket from Chuzhou to Nanjing  28.00
+@08:37

+## Schedule
+Plan to back Chuzhou, Shopping, hot pot

+## Daily

+# 22:58 Tue, Nov 7, 2023

+## Cost: ￥77.14 In: None
+>ticket from Chuzhou to Nanjing  28.00
+@08:37

+## Schedule
+Home made meal

+## Daily

+# 22:58 Wed, Nov 8, 2023

+## Cost: ￥77.14 In: None
+>ticket from Chuzhou to Nanjing  28.00
+@08:37

+## Schedule
+Back to Chuzhou

+## Daily
+Morning, we ate the prawn, and the foods left last night, then CHN went to work, I packed my things and then I went outside and then left.
+I got Hankou station at about 12:00am and then took the train, and slept all the way, then I ate the duck glass noodles and then got Chuzhou.
+Son of b/*/*ch Lichongbin said that we ate outside this Friday I'd like to say f/*/*k off, Then I drunk the Jinro and then went bed.
+There I made a decision that no more connection and relationship with CHN.